Agma-Schwa/ULTRAFRENCH/README.md

 ./SCRIPTS/BUILD.sh
 ```

 No-one working on this project uses Windows, so if you do, figure it out yourself.
-Note that XeLaTeX is required the build the grammar.
-PDFLaTeX or LuaLaTeX will not work!